yessycrown/t4ds/_posts/2023-04-08-glacier-data.md

 ### A Final Activity

-In the remaining time in this workshop, using what you know about R, data analysis, and TDA, see if you can replicate or contradict some of the the findings in the area reduction study linked above.
+In the remaining time in this workshop, using what you know about R, data analysis, and TDA, see if you can replicate or contradict the findings in the [USGS area reduction study](https://d9-wret.s3.us-west-2.amazonaws.com/assets/palladium/production/s3fs-public/atoms/files/Table%20of%20Area%20of%20the%20Named%20Glaciers-II.pdf) also linked above.
 Create a new R Script, which you will submit to us with the concluding survey.
 Be sure to consider cases in which this study's findings may be consistent with changing topological shape, and also consider inconsistencies (if you can find any), where perhaps shape may correlate less with